LMT R-20 Rahe: Design

 The standard barrel length of the R-20 is 14.3 in, but a 12 in variant designated the R-20 S is also produced.
 The rifles allow for the change of barrels.

 A modified trigger design allows the trigger safety to be engaged without the hammer being cocked, which is not possible on a standard AR-15 pattern rifle.

 The rifles were ordered with a Shot Counter Grip Module housed within the pistol grip to track parts wear and ammunition consumption with objective digital data.
 The accompanying reader unit can provide armorers with diagnostic maintenance warnings.
 As the name suggest, the Shot Counter Grip Module counts the number of rounds fired by the gun.

 Variants

 Rahe R-20 S

 The Rahe R-20 S, the S referring to Short, is a shortened version of Rahe R-20 5.56×45mm NATO series with the barrel length 310 millimeters.
-The Rahe Short is designed for urban battles and trenches.
+The Rahe Short is designed for urban battles and trenches aswell as use by headquarters troops.